vim-zz/swordfish-rs/README.md

 # swordfish-rs

-Cli tool for typing effect in Termainl for screencasts and demos:
+Cli tool for typing effect in Terminal for screencasts and demos:

 1. 💬 Describe what you are doing
 2. ⚡️ Run any terminal command and get their outputs to screen
-3. 🤖 Reproducable steps - iterate on the `screenplay` file till perfection
+3. 🤖 Reproducible steps - iterate on the `screenplay` file till perfection
 4. 😎 Mimick real person behaviour with realtime typing into terminal

 ![Swordfish hack scene](swordfish_hack_scene.gif)